Logo

 What Indicates a Schizophrenia Symptom?

-The spectrum of schizophrenia disorders includes a number of conditions that cause anomalies in speech, behavior, perception, and thinking that interfere with an individual’s ability to function.
-The conditions share symptoms with schizoaffective disorder, delusional disorder, schizophreniform disorder, short psychotic disorder, and schizophrenia, however they differ in severity and duration.
+The spectrum of schizophrenia disorders includes several conditions that cause anomalies in speech, behavior, perception, and thinking that interfere with an individual’s ability to function.
+The conditions share symptoms with schizoaffective disorder, delusional disorder, schizophreniform disorder, short psychotic disorder, and schizophrenia; however, they differ in severity and duration.
 Positive or negative symptoms may accompany schizophrenia.

 Positive Schizophrenia Symptoms